pbund/blog2/content/posts/2022-12-21-EEM-sync-nosync.md

 draft: false
 ---

 For those of you familiar with Cisco’s EEM (Embedded Event Manager), this post will try to explain how to use the “sync” parameter in an EEM applet.
-It’s usage seems to confuse users, including myself sometimes.
+Its usage seems to confuse users, including myself sometimes.
 So I did some reading and testing, and here’s what I found.

 Note that EEM usually requires an event detector to be specified, i.e. CLI events, syslog events, routing events, etc. The sync argument is only used with the CLI event detector.